JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ### Token-based authentication enabled by default

-On upgrading to 2019.1, the Token-Based Authentication module will be enabled by default, so you can generate [access tokens](managing-your-user-account.md#Managing+Access+Tokens) and start using them right away.
+On upgrading to 2019.1, the Token-Based Authentication module will be enabled by default, so you can generate [access tokens](managing-your-user-account.md#managing-access-tokens) and start using them right away.

 ### New CSP header value

 Now TeamCity web UI uses more restrictive value for the [`Content-Security-Policy`](https://content-security-policy.com/) HTTP header.
 This provides extra security at the expense of prohibiting usage of the web resources not hosted on the TeamCity server.
-If you rely on external resources (for example, in the build report tabs content or by using not yet updated plugins), you can specify new header value in the `teamcity.web.header.Content-Security-Policy.protectedValue=<full_header_value>` [internal property](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties) (and `teamcity.web.header.Content-Security-Policy.adminUI.protectedValue` property for the web pages in Administration area).
+If you rely on external resources (for example, in the build report tabs content or by using not yet updated plugins), you can specify new header value in the `teamcity.web.header.Content-Security-Policy.protectedValue=<full_header_value>` [internal property](configuring-teamcity-server-startup-properties.md#teamcity-internal-properties) (and `teamcity.web.header.Content-Security-Policy.adminUI.protectedValue` property for the web pages in Administration area).
 Plugins can use [`ContentSecurityPolicyConfig`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/web/ContentSecurityPolicyConfig.html) open API interface to add to the value configured.

 ### Change in dotCover artifacts

 The `dotCover.dcvr` hidden artifact is no longer published by default.
 It is now created in the build temporary folder and removed when the build finishes.
-If you use dotCover and rely on this artifact, specify the path to the `%system.teamcity.build.tempDir%\\..\agentTmp\dotNetCoverageResults\dotCover.dcvr` file explicitly in the [Artifact paths](configuring-general-settings.md#Artifact+Paths).
+If you use dotCover and rely on this artifact, specify the path to the `%\system.teamcity.build.tempDir%\\..\agentTmp\dotNetCoverageResults\dotCover.dcvr` file explicitly in the [Artifact paths](configuring-general-settings.md#artifact-paths).

 ### Bundled Tools Updates
+{id="2019.1-bundled-updates"}

 * The latest JaCoCo version (0.8.4) has been added to TeamCity.
 * The bundled .NET tools (dotCover and ReSharper CLT) have been upgraded to the latest released version, 2019.1.1.